xiulinyang/Aspect_Detection/Fixed Prompt LM Tuning/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

 We tried the fixed prompt LM tuning method and took aspect detection as a text generation task.
+As taking aspect detection as the text classification task didn't gave us desired results, we didn't include the script in the repository.
 ### Prerequisites

 Python == 3.8